project-everest/zeta/notes/RiSE-April-6-2022.md

 alone, where overheads for memory protection are multiple orders of magnitude.

+Also, 50M op/s is already faster than many other off-the-shelf key-value stores

 # Proving the correctness of the Zeta monitor using F*

 ## Aka, verifying the Zeta verifier